chuacw/portfolio/README.md

 Skills: Node.js, TypeScript, Web3

 ## UpgradeLambda
 Upgrades blockchain node software on AWS.

 Skills: AWS Lambda, Go

 ## Bitcoin Indexer
 Indexes bitcoin transactions to allow it to be searchable.

 Skills: TypeScript, Node.js, PostgreSQL

+## Parnassus Debugger, Bookmark and Navigator
+Fixed the Parnassus Debugger, Bookmark and Navigator so that it can integrate into RAD Studio.

+Skills: WinAPI, Pascal, multi-threading

 ## Blue Cross Donations
-Donation, and real-time display of donated amount, as well as refunding of donations.
+The design and development of a donation system in Ethereum blockchain, including refunding of donations, with a real-time display update.

-Skills: Solidity, TypeScript, CSS
+Skills: Solidity, Ethereum, TypeScript, CSS

 ## JSON RPC Framework
 A JSON RPC Framework that allows easy dispatching of JSON RPC calls, with Aptos, Bitcoin, Ethereum, Polkadot and Solana clients.